mipsbuster/startup-DSE-Search/README.md

 Cluster : DSE 4.8.8. cluster running on AWS.
 All nodes are running C* and Search,

-Client: python application and shh into cluster to execute cqlsh commands for test queries.
+Client: python application and SSH into cluster to execute cqlsh commands for test queries.

 ### DSE Search Examples